Distrito de La Infanta: Philippine Revolution

+On 1 July 1898, the same informant discreetly delivered a written note identifying the structure of the local Katipunan organization.
+The note named Rafael Rutaquio (president), Rufino Ortiz (vice-president), Tomás Ramírez (treasurer), and Manuel Rutaquio.
+Pablo Astilla was identified as jefe del distrito (district chief) and expected to arrive in the district with approximately 100 rifles purchased through locally collected funds.

+Spanish authorities attempted to respond by reinforcing the convent as a defensive position, concentrating troops, and conducting arrests.These efforts proved ineffective, as many of the identified individuals had already fled.

+On 2 July 1898, the extent of local support for the revolutionaries became evident when townspeople refused to assist in the construction of fortifications around the convent.
+As a result, the work had to be carried out by soldiers alone.

 On July 4, 1898, in the town of Polillo, Filipino revolutionaries apprehended Father Félix Pinto, a Spanish priest, along with his coadjutor, Father Anastasio Gutiérrez.
 Later that month, on July 20, Pinto and Gutiérrez were taken to the district capital of Binangonan de Lampon.
+According to the account of Fr.
+Félix Ángel, they were sent to the convent under orders to confer with Spanish authorities.
+The revolutionaries delivered a letter demanding surrender, stating that resistance was futile.
+Following deliberations, Spanish officers agreed to capitulate and drafted formal terms of surrender.

+On 20 July 1898, Spanish forces in Binangonan de Lampon formally capitulated following negotiations with Katipunan forces.
+The surrender effectively transferred authority in the district to revolutionary leadership, marking the end of Spanish politico-military control in the region.

-There, they were detained alongside other Spanish captives, notably Father Félix Ángel, and Father Eduardo de la Torre.
-Additionally, members of the Spanish regiment stationed in the district were also held in custody.
+Following the surrender, Spanish clergy— Fr.
+Félix Ángel and Fr.
+Eduardo de la Torre—together with the priests from Polillo and members of the Spanish military detachment, were held in custody under revolutionary supervision.

-Based on narrative of parish priest of Binangonan de Lampon at that time, Fr.
-Felix Angel, a teacher from Anoling reveals to him about the outbreak of the revolution, also revealing the names of those implicated in it.
 After the surrender, the entire town served a farewell dinner to the members of the detachment.
 They remained at Binangonan de Lampon until August 9 before heading to Malolos.

 The 20th of July 1898, signified the end of Spanish colonial rule in the Distrito de La Infanta.
 In recognition of this momentous occasion, the main street of Binangonan de Lampon capital (now part of Infanta, Quezon) was named "20 de Julio"—a name that remains in use to this day, serving as a lasting tribute to the dates historical significance.
 For over four decades, the date was commemorated annually by the local community, with celebrations continuing until 1941.

 Revolutionaries from District of Infanta

-Though the names of many revolutionaries from the district have been unaccounted, a few individuals who have been identified in P.I.R. documents include:
+Although the identities of many revolutionaries from the Distrito de la Infanta remain undocumented, several individuals associated with the revolutionary movement have been identified in surviving archival records and contemporary accounts.

+Revolutionaries identified in the narrative of Fr.
+Félix Ángel as participants in the Philippine Revolution of 1898 include: